Don-Stevenson/rose-rocket-challenge/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Bugs
+Error message persists after you click save.

+### If I had more time ...
+- refactor lots of function into a helper function folder
+- add maps to the destinations for dispatchers or drivers
+- take in drivers phone numbers and send out addresses and maps via twillio or other sms service -

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**